-The initial target for the building was to achieve a BREEAM Excellent rating but with a lot of hard work and innovative ideas, including siphonic drainage feeding into the rain garden, a green roof, a central air handling plant and photovoltaic panels, the building excelled the Excellent rating and was officially awarded a BREEAM Outstanding rating, a rating reserved for only the top 1% of new UK non-domestic buildings.
+Spread across six floors the building features flexible Grade A office space, along with a unique mixture of public areas, co-working spaces, a data visualisation suite, a 175 seat TED style theatre, workshop, exhibition space and cafe, as well as an impressive 20 seat boardroom with panoramic views across the Newcastle skyline.
+The initial target for the building was to achieve a BREEAM Excellent rating but with a lot of hard work and innovative ideas, including siphonic drainage feeding into the rain garden, a green roof, a central air handling plant and photovoltaic panels, the building excelled the Excellent rating and was officially awarded a BREEAM Outstanding rating.
+A rating reserved for only the top 1% of new UK non-domestic buildings.

 Focusing on health, The Catalyst is a place where exciting diagnostics, care and wellbeing products and services for older people are researched and developed.
 The new hub has space for research, co-design, co-location and collaboration between academics, business and the public.
-There are demonstration facilities to prototype and consumer-test products and services, along with exhibition, event and meeting space to encourage wider interaction with consumers and build networks between key stakeholders.
+There are demonstration facilities to prototype and consumer-test products and services, along with exhibitions, event and meeting spaces to encourage wider interaction with consumers and build networks between key stakeholders.

 Located on floor 2, the National Innovation Centre for Data, which is led by industry and benefiting from Newcastle University’s internationally-renowned research in computing science, brings together industry, the public sector and world-leading academics to develop the skills, ideas and resources needed to exploit the opportunities offered by the explosion in digital data.
 It focuses on realising the potential of big data to address specific challenges in areas including health, automotive and manufacturing.

-Image Courtesy of: Graeme Peacock (www.graeme-peacock.com)
+Images Courtesy of: Graeme Peacock (www.graeme-peacock.com)